-On the day two and against No. 3 seed Oregon, CU edged the Ducks, 63-62 for the second time in three meetings this season.
-Sophomore forward Andre Roberson put back with 13 seconds remaining and a defensive stand by senior point-guard Nate Tomlinson proved to be the difference in the one point win.
+On the day two and against No. 3 seed Oregon,

+Tomlinson proved to be the difference in the one point win.
 In the semifinals, CU took care of No. 2 Cal, 70-59 on 59.1 percent shooting from the field in the second half.
 Senior guard Carlon Brown breakaway windmill dunk served as an exclamation point in the final minute of CU's victory.
 The play was No. 4 on SportsCenter's Top Ten plays of the day.